dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 ===================================

 The New Project wizard can generate custom (vtable) and dual (vtable and dispatch) COM interfaces.
-They are available on the wizard’s stub-selection page, from the options "Custom (vtable) interfaces" and "Dual interfaces".
+They are available on the wizard's stub-selection page, from the options "Custom (vtable) interfaces" and "Dual interfaces".